The Capps Center is pleased to participate in the following initiatives:

 In step with Walter Capps’ interest in Native American communities and human rights, the Capps Center is actively focusing on repatriation work through its programming as well as direct involvement with the campus and community on this important issue.
 We are eager to continue engaging Chumash and other Native nations in the effort to facilitate the timely return of their ancestors.

-Capps Center director Greg Johnson currently serves on the UCSB repatriation committee, which is charged with implementation of federal and state repatriation laws and UC system policy.
+Capps Center director Greg Johnson currently serves on the UCSB Repatriation Review Committee, which is charged with implementation of federal and state repatriation laws and UC system policy.
 The committee is one component of UCSB’s rejuvenated repatriation effort.
 To facilitate the committee’s work, the Capps Center hosted repatriation expert Edward Halealoha Ayau in October of 2021 to speak with the committee about best practices in dealing with Indigenous communities in repatriation consultations.

 In addition to its campus-oriented work, the Capps Center has organized two panel discussions about repatriation in recent years.
 The first, which was convened in the Winter Quarter of 2021, focused on repatriation as a human right.
 The second, convened in the Winter Quarter of 2022, addressed the complexities of international repatriation.
 Recordings of both events can be found on our video page.